Dance marathon: Dance marathons for charity

-Penn State Dance Marathon (THON)
+Penn State IFC/Panhellenic Dance Marathon (THON)

-The Penn State Dance Marathon, commonly referred to as THON, is a 46-hour dance marathon which takes place every February at Pennsylvania State University to raise money to combat children's cancer.
+The Penn State IFC/Panhellenic Dance Marathon, commonly referred to as THON, is a 46-hour dance marathon which takes place every February in the Bryce Jordan Center at Pennsylvania State University to raise money to combat pediatric cancer.
 THON was started in 1973 by the university's Interfraternity and Panhellenic Councils and in its first year raised more than $2,000.
-Today, it is the largest student-run philanthropy in the world which has raised over $157 million since 1977.
+Today, it is the largest student-run philanthropy in the world, with over 16,500 student volunteers and 400 student organizations, and has raised over $236 million since 1977.
 In 2011, THON raised $9,563,016.09, in 2013, $12,374,034.46 and in 2014, $13,343,517.33.
-In 2020 THON raised $11,696,942.38.
+In 2020, THON raised $11,696,942.38.
+Since 2022, THON has set a new fundraising record each year, most recently raising $17,737,040.93 in 2025.
 The money raised is donated to the Four Diamonds Fund, a charity devoted to defeating pediatric cancer through research and treats patients at the Penn State Hershey Medical Center Children's Hospital.

 Northwestern University Dance Marathon (NUDM)

 Founded in 1975, Northwestern University Dance Marathon, commonly referred to as NUDM, is one of the nation's largest student-run philanthropies.
 The event unites more than 1,500 students, faculty, and staff to participate in the 30-hour dance-a-thon at the end of the winter quarter in early March.
 Unlike other Dance Marathons, NUDM changes which charity it primarily supports from year to year.
 The primary beneficiary is chosen each May, and will receive 90% of all funds raised throughout the year.
 The other 10% is donated to the Evanston Community Foundation (ECF), which then uses this gift to allocate grants to local Evanston charities.
 NUDM 2020 will be the 23rd year where ECF has been the secondary beneficiary.
 With 1,000 dancers and over 500 committee members who work throughout the year to help organize the event and raise awareness, NUDM is a Northwestern tradition.
 In 2014, NUDM raised its highest total to date, $1,385,273 to benefit Team Joseph.
 In 45 years, NUDM raised more than $20 million for over 30 charities.